yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-api-management.md

 **Prerequisites**

-- A YugabyteDB account.
-Sign up for a [free trial of our fully-managed deployment of YugabyteDB](https://cloud.yugabyte.com/signup/).
+- A YugabyteDB Managed account.
+Sign up for a [free trial](https://cloud.yugabyte.com/signup/).
 - An Azure Cloud account with permission to create services.

 ## Create a YugabyteDB cluster